 When multiple clouds support individual applications, it is crucial that engineers are able to monitor the entire infrastructure in a single interface looking for IOCs.
 When downtime or security attacks occur, it usually takes more time for an engineer to find the problem than to fix it.
 Unified monitoring gives engineers the intelligence they need protect core assets and contain the attack.
-Enterprises already use tools to monitor their environments. but only monitor individual systems without a full 360° view of the endpoint or multiple clouds.
-Instead, they look for tools that offer automated reporting and trend analysis across on-premises and cloud environments, sophisticated intrusion detection tools, and governance features to help stay compliant.
+Enterprises already use tools look for tools that offer automated reporting and trend analysis across on-premises and cloud environments, sophisticated intrusion detection tools, and governance features to help stay compliant.